djhaskin987/degasolv/docs/why-degasolv.rst

     even PXE files are used to deploy different parts of the cloud stack.
 Each come from a different team, and each are released on different schedules.
-Sravan uses degasolv to version and track these artifacts, define and define relationships between them.
-He uses a CI build to get the URLs of every VM template, docker image, and pxe file, and places all these in a zip file which represents his entire cloud stack as a standalone build artifact, which can be promoted through environments and run through QA with minimal effort.
+Sravan uses degasolv to version and track these artifacts and define relationships between them.
+He uses a CI build to get the URLs of every VM template, docker image, and PXE file, and places all these in a zip file which represents his entire cloud stack as a standalone build artifact, which can be promoted through environments and run through QA with minimal effort.